 Consider getting business cards.
 It may make you look (and feel) professional.
 I gave out essentially none on my job interviews but found them helpful at conferences for the year or two prior to that.
 However, today they are not much used, so there is no detriment to not having them.

 Apply early!
-Everything should be in the mail in December (and some official deadlines are mid-December).
+Everything should be submitted in December.
 The sooner your application arrives, the nearer the top of the stack it will be and the more opportunity there is for the hiring committee to see it before they are exhausted.
+Some schools set a deadlines earlier in December; these are generally not firm deadlines, but try to meet them if you can.
+Your application will be prejudiced if it arrives after December.

 See my advice on writing a research statement.